Laptop or desktop workstation? Which is right for your remote teams?

 As with any purchase, whether it’s for yourself or you’re investing in hardware for an entire department, it comes down to what’s really needed.

 If your teams are (or are going to be) travelling between multiple workplaces, requiring flexibility and portability, laptops are the obvious choice.
-The additional expense of monitors and peripherals is just something to be accounted for.
+You also need to account for the additional expense of monitors and peripherals.

-However, if your company is one of the growing number moving to entirely remote working, opting for workstations could be the more powerful, more affordable, more comfortable and overall more future-ready choice.
+However, if your company is one of the growing number moving to entirely remote working, consider this.
+Opting for workstations could be the more powerful, more affordable, more comfortable and overall more future-ready choice.

 View our range of workstations at Bytestock.com.
 We offer the best from Dell and HP, catering to your business needs!